SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

-  The editors document any european initiatives that aim at standardizing data exchanges across member states.
+  In parallel with `step 6`, the editors document any european initiatives that aim at standardizing data exchanges across member states.
 The output of this step will serve as a basis to draft the common data model.

 The scope of `step 6`and `step 7` are complementary: while Working Group members are gathering information on what is nationally implemented, the editor team will focus on existing european initiatives that are used and standardise the exchange of data. `step 6` will provide baseline information while `step 7` will provide information to supplement the first draft of the common data model.